-For the KWA Southern Portion (Tulare Lake Subbasin Area) of this proposed Management Zone, groundwater quality data for wells completed in the Upper Zone were mainly available in the northern region and along the eastern side of the area, with less well coverage in the south and west.
+For the KWA Southern Portion (Tulare Lake Subbasin and small part of Kaweah Subbasin) of this proposed Management Zone, groundwater quality data for wells completed in the Upper Zone were mainly available in the northern region and along the eastern side of the area, with less well coverage in the south and west.
 Figure 3-13 shows that several local nitrate-impacted areas exist within the Upper Zone in the Management Zone (defined as having average recent nitrate concentrations exceeding the MCL of 10 mg/L nitrate as N).
-The largest nitrate-impacted area is in the northeast area of the Southern Portion (Tulare Lake Subbasin Area) of the KWA Management Zone, as well as some smaller pockets to the west and southeast of the Management Zone.
+The largest nitrate-impacted area is in the northeast area of the Southern Portion (Tulare Lake Subbasin and small part of Kaweah Subbasin) of the KWA Management Zone, as well as some smaller pockets to the west and southeast of the Management Zone.